GIG Fund FAQ

 About the GIG Fund

-The GIG Fund provides flexible grants for nonprofit organizations to present in-person or virtual artistic performances and engagements in Midwestern communities.
+The GIG Fund provides grants of up to $15,000 for nonprofit organizations to offer public-facing arts projects and activities in Midwestern communities.

 We ask that all applicants complete an intent to apply via our SmartSimple grants portal so we can determine your organization’s eligibility and the eligibility of your proposed activities.